 3) Fund Your Emergency Fund

-We can't stress this enough — your emergency fund is vital.
-It comes up in nearly every article we write (we even have a "tag” for all our posts with the topic of emergency funds).
+We can’t stress this enough — your emergency fund is vital.
+It comes up in nearly every article we write.
 If your car stopped running and you needed a new engine, would you be able to fund that?
 If you were out of work for a couple of months, would you be able to make it?
 This is when your emergency fund kicks into high gear.
 It’s for those moments that you never saw coming.

 Many get overwhelmed when they see these large goals for emergency funds, but it’s all about starting slowly.